BrandyTechnology/pdsnd_github/README.md

 This project is meant to be a tool for discovering bikeshare statistics in the US Cities **Chicago**, **New York City**, and **Washington, DC**.
 You get asked to enter the desired city and a _time range_ you want to filter through.

+### Credits

+This project is guided through the Udacity **Introduction to Python** course in the _Programming for Data Science with Python_ Nanodegree.